StableLlama/ComfyUI-basic_data_handling/README.md

     - is_absolute - Checks if a path is absolute (begins at root directory)
     - get_size - Returns the size of a file in bytes
     - get_extension - Extracts the file extension from a path (including the dot)
+    - set_extension - Replaces or adds a file extension to a path
 - Directory operations:
     - list_dir - Lists files and directories in a specified path with filtering options
     - get_cwd - Returns the current working directory